HriKosh/KrunkMemes/README.md

     console.log(data)
 })
 ```
 _Here `postFilterLimit` is the amount of posts on [r/KrunkerIO](https://www.reddit.com/r/KrunkerIO) it should filter to find memes.
-By default, it is set to 100._
+By default, it is set to 100., Max is 100 and Min is 0._

-> Note: There aren't many memes on [r/KrunkerIO](https://www.reddit.com/r/KrunkerIO), if you set limit to 100, ~15 memes are all you get.
+> Note: This api only works for the latest posts on [r/KrunkerIO](https://www.reddit.com/r/KrunkerIO), you probably won't get _that_ many memes using this.
+An updated > version would be made soon:tm:

 ## Response Data
 *The Response Data is an [**Object**](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object).
 The data is located inside the `data` key as an [**Array**](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array) of the Response Object.*